Nicelab/wp-alkimia/readme.txt

 == Limitations ==

  * Only one level horizontal drop-down menu support
+ * No default WooCommerce pages

 == Changelog ==

+= 1.1.1 =
+Various corrections based on WordPress theme review

 = 1.1.0 =
 Change the name of the project and complete css rework.

 = 1.0.2 =
-Correct editor-style after review
+Various corrections based on WordPress theme review

 = 1.0.1 =
-Screenshot and documentation update after review
+Screenshot and documentation update

 = 1.0 =
 Initial release